MaazBinNaseer/storm_flood_analysis/README.md

 1. Data Files: Ensure you have the CSV files for both tide and precipitation data as expected by the read_tide_data and read_precip_data functions.
 The files should be named and placed according to the paths specified in the script or adjusted accordingly in the script.
 2. Running the Script: The script is designed to be run as a standalone Python program: python ABE651 FinalProject.py
 3. Input Parameters: The script is currently set up to read specific file paths hardcoded into the script.
 If you have different files or paths, modify the paths in the script accordingly.
-4. Outputs: You will need to create a directory called Figures
+4. Outputs: You will need to create a directory called Figures.
 Plots: Plots are saved in a directory called Figures.
 Ensure this directory exists or modify the script to create it if necessary.
 Data Files: Cleaned data files are written back to CSV files specified within the script.
 Adjust paths and filenames as necessary.